5% of police strip-searches carried out on children, new figures show

 The law firm Bhatt Murphy said in March that the teenager was taking civil action against the Met and her school to obtain “cast-iron commitments to ensure this never happens again to any other child”.

-Since then, the IOPC has confirmed it is investigating four further strip-searches of children between early 2020 and 2022, and is considering whether to look into three more.
+Since then, the IOPC confirmed it is investigating four further strip-searches of children between early 2020 and 2022.
+Three other cases considered by the watchdog were sent back to the force in question to be investigated.

 Figures later obtained from Scotland Yard by the Children’s Commissioner showed more than 600 children underwent “intrusive and traumatising” strip-searches by the Metropolitan Police between 2018 and 2020, with black boys disproportionately targeted.